DONA International Birth & Postpartum Doula Workshops

 DONA Birth Doula Workshops

 The DONA Birth Doula Workshop meets on Friday & Saturday 8:30am–6pm and Sunday 8:30am–5pm at Center for the Childbearing Year in Ann Arbor.
-You must be able to attend all hours of the workshop to qualify.
-There are no make-ups available for scholarship recipients.
+You must attend the full training to earn a DONA International Certificate of Attendance for professional certification purposes.

 The DONA Postpartum Doula Workshop meets Thursday–Saturday 8:30am–6pm and Sunday 8:30am–4pm at Center for the Childbearing Year in Ann Arbor.
-You must be able to attend all hours of the workshop to qualify.
-There are no make-ups available for scholarship recipients.
+You must attend the full training to earn a DONA International Certificate of Attendance for professional certification purposes.

 How to Apply